spatelsuy/C_Plus_Plus/PointersInC.md

 # Pointers in C Programming Language

-Before diving into Pointers in “C”, let understand this In a computer, memory is uniquely identified by an address, much like a PO Box in a post office or an apartment mailbox.
+Before diving into Pointers in “C”, let understand this In a computer, **memory is uniquely identified by an address,** much like a PO Box in a post office or an apartment mailbox.
 Just as each PO Box has a unique number that helps you locate and retrieve your mail, each memory location in a computer has a unique address that helps the processor locate and access stored data.
 For instance, when we write int dayOfTheWeek = 1; in a program:
-1. The computer allocates a specific memory space for the variable dayOfTheWeek.
+1. The computer **allocates a specific memory space** for the variable dayOfTheWeek.
 2. It stores the value 1 in that allocated memory space.
-3. This memory space is identified by its unique address, just like a PO Box number.
+3. This memory space is identified by its **unique address**, just like a PO Box number.
-In essence, a memory space is allocated for each variable, which holds the value of that variable, and this memory space can be accessed using its unique address—just like retrieving mail from a specific PO Box.
+In essence, **a memory space is allocated for each variable**, which holds the value of that variable, and this memory space can be accessed using its unique address—just like retrieving mail from a specific PO Box.
 In computer the memory address is denoted in hexadecimal format, like 0x88ffed45ab33

 Let’s look into this C program.
 <img src="Images/Picture1.png"/>

 The result is:
 <img src="Images/Picture2.png"/>

 Let’s get the pictorial representation:
 <img src="Images/Picture3.png"/>

-Let’s look into Pointers:
+**Let’s look into Pointers:**
-In C, a pointer is a variable that stores the memory address of another variable.
-Let try to understand this through the below example.
+In C, a pointer is a **variable that stores the memory address of another variable.** Let try to understand this through the below example.
 Int *p = NULL;  // This is how we declare a pointer of type int.
 If we are not initializing any value, the best practice is to assign NULL.
 It indicates that the pointer does not point to any valid memory address.
 As p can store/hold address, we can assign p as p = &dayOfTheWeek; // This mean address of the variable “dayOfTheWeek” is now stored in p.
 Let’s get the pictorial representation
 <img src="Images/Picture4.png"/>

 Let’s look into the below program:
 <img src="Images/Picture5.png"/>

 The result is:
 <img src="Images/Picture6.png"/>

 Hope you understood the basic of Pointers in “C”